 Overview:

-Vote Early Day encourages you to use your business’s platform to help ensure that voters have the resources they need to cast their ballot early.
-This is an easy and effective way to not only show your customers how much you care about democracy, but to nudge them to get out and make their voice heard.
+Vote Early Day encourages you to use your business’s platform to help ensure that voters have the resources they need to cast their ballots early.
+This is an easy and effective way to not only show your customers how much you care about democracy but also nudge them to get out and make their voices heard.

 Examples:

 Empower your customers by sharing resources for voting early on social media.
-Direct your audience to Vote Early Day’s online voter tool where they can find out where to vote and make a plan.
-Encourage your customers to post selfies with their “I voted” stickers after they vote early, and amplify their posts to boost their impact.
-Check out our sample social media posts and graphics for inspiration, and don’t forget to use #VoteEarlyDay to amplify your message to a national audience!
+Direct your audience to Vote Early Day’s online voter tool, where they can find out where to vote and make a plan.
+Encourage your customers to post selfies with their “I voted” stickers after they vote early and share them on your account.
+Check out our sample social media posts and graphics for inspiration, and don’t forget to use #VoteEarlyDay to amplify your message! - Integrate Vote Early Day resources into your online platform: [Tier 2 – Community Impact]

-Help your customers learn more about voting early and drive traffic to your website at the same time!
-Integrate the Vote Early Day online voter tool into your website or other platform and make it easy for your customers to get all the resources they need to cast their ballot early.
+Help your customers learn more about voting early and drive traffic to your website simultaneously!
+Integrate the Vote Early Day online voter tool into your website or other platform and make it easy for your customers to get all the resources they need to cast their ballot early. - Help your employees vote early: [Tier 2 – Community Impact]

-Encourage your employees to make their voice heard by casting their ballot early!
+Encourage your employees to make their voices heard by casting their ballots early!
 Send out workplace-wide emails leading up to and on Vote Early Day to let them know about their options for voting early.
 Include a link to our online voter tool to help them make a plan to vote and find their locations for voting early.
-Consider giving employees some time off on Vote Early Day as well to make sure they have time to cast their ballot early.
+Consider giving employees time off on Vote Early Day to ensure they have time to cast their ballots early. - Send out an email blast about voting early: [Tier 1 – Neighborhood Impact]

-Make sure your customers know about their options for voting early by sending out an email blast or mentioning Vote Early Day in your newsletter.
-Direct them to our online voter tool to find their location for voting early (in person or with a ballot drop box).
+Ensure your customers know their options for voting early by sending out an email blast or mentioning Vote Early Day in your newsletter.
+Direct them to our online voter tool to find their location for voting early (in person or with a ballot drop box). - Give a pitch encouraging employees to vote early during a meeting: [Tier 1 – Neighborhood Impact]

 Give a brief pitch about voting early at the beginning of a staff meeting.
-Share why voting is important to you and discuss what’s at stake in this year’s elections.
-Using the Vote Early Day online voter tool or our print-at-home postcards, make sure everyone leaves with a plan for casting their ballot early.
+Share nonpartisan reasons why voting is important and reflects your company’s values.
+Using the Vote Early Day online voter tool or our print-at-home postcards, ensure everyone leaves with a plan for casting their ballot early.
 You can find a sample script here.

 Why this celebration works:

-Sharing resources for voting early helps to build trust in your brand, and it reminds the public how important this election is!
-By encouraging your customers to share their voting experience online, you help create a sense of FOMO (fear of missing out) for anyone who hasn’t yet joined in on the fun.
+Sharing resources for voting early helps build trust in your brand and reminds the public how important this election is!
+By encouraging your customers to share their voting experience online, you help create a sense of FOMO (fear of missing out) for anyone who hasn’t joined the fun.

-Studies also show that people are much more likely to vote if they make a concrete plan for how they’re going to cast their ballot.
+Studies also show that people are much more likely to vote if they make a concrete plan for how they will cast their ballot.
 When you share Vote Early Day’s online voter tool, you make it easy for voters to make this plan.